Accessing mom and pop business funding is crucial for these companies to grow and survive during difficult times.

-In business, money makes money, and without capital, your company won’t be able to grow: you won’t be able to hire more employees, buying equipment, or remodel your store, not to mention reaching more customers.
+In business, money makes money, and without capital, your company won’t grow: you won’t be able to hire more employees, buy equipment, or remodel your store, not to mention reach more customers.

-Most mom and pop business owners are faced with this scenario every day.
-So, they look for different financing alternatives for their businesses, some uncommon or ineffective.
+As a mom and pop business owner, you face this scenario every day.
+So, they look for other financing alternatives for their businesses, some uncommon or ineffective.

 In this article, we’ll take a look at the most common options for mom and pop business funding, as well as their pros and cons.

 What are mom and pop stores?

 Mom and pop stores are small, family-owned businesses.
 They may be brick-and-mortar stores or online retailers.
 Still, they share a few key characteristics: ownership by a single-family or a small group of families, relatively limited upside potential, and a focus on personal service.